1966 24 Hours of Le Mans: Start

-On a cool and cloudy afternoon, it was Henry Ford II this year who was the honorary starter.
-Last-minute raindrops caused a flurry of tyre changes and some cars switched from Firestone to Goodyear or Dunlop.
+American businessman Henry Ford II was the honorary starter.
+Last-minute rain resulted in tire changes and some cars switched from Firestone to Goodyear or Dunlop.
 At the end of the first lap Ford's cars led – Hill ahead of Gurney then Bucknum, Parkes in the Ferrari, followed by Whitmore's Ford, the Chaparral, then the GT40s of Scott and Rindt.
 There had been instant excitement when Edgar Berney spun his Bizzarrini on the start-line amongst the crowd of departing cars.
 Miles had to pit after the first lap to fix his door because earlier, he had slammed the door on his helmet.
 Also pitting on the first lap was Paul Hawkins whose Ford broke a halfshaft going down the Mulsanne Straight lurching him sideways at nearly 350 km/h.
 The Holman & Moody crew took 70 minutes to repair it only for Mark Donohue to have the rear boot blow off down the Mulsanne and find the differential had been terminally damaged.

 On the third lap Gurney took the lead, which he held onto until the first pit-stops.
-McLaren was being delayed by his tyres going off, so the team quietly changed from Firestones to Goodyears.
+McLaren was being delayed by his tires going off, so the team quietly changed from Firestones to Goodyears.
 After only 9 laps, Rindt's Ford blew its engine at the end of the Mulsanne straight, so there would be no consecutive win.
 At the end of the first hour Fords were 1-2-3, with Gurney leading by 24 seconds from Graham Hill and Bucknum.
 Fourth, 20 seconds further back, was the first NART Ferrari, of Rodriguez.
 Meanwhile, Miles had been putting in extremely fast laps, breaking the lap record and getting back up to 5th place.
 Parkes was 6th ahead of Bonnier in the Chaparral who had already been lapped.
 Within another hour Miles and Hulme had taken the lead.

 At 8pm, only the Miles and Gurney Fords and Rodriguez's Ferrari were on the lead lap (#64).
 At dusk it started to drizzle, reducing the power advantage of the big Fords, and allowing the Ferraris to keep in touch.
 The Fords were further delayed as a number chose to change brake pads early.
 By then all three Dinos were out with mechanical issues, removing one threat to Porsche.
 A major accident occurred when Jean-Claude Ogier's CD got loose on spilt oil at the Mulsanne kink and was hit hard side-on by François Pasquier in the NART ASA.
 Both cars hit the wall and caught fire, and Ogier was taken to the hospital with two broken arms.